 If arthritis or fractures of your ankle bone are causing you pain and making it difficult to stay mobile, you may be a candidate for an ankle fusion procedure.
-At Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, and Geneva, Ohio, the experienced team of surgeons offers innovative ankle fusion surgeries that can relieve you of your ankle pain and get you back to your usual activities.
+At Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Geneva and Cleveland, Ohio, the experienced team of surgeons offers innovative ankle fusion surgeries that can relieve you of your ankle pain and get you back to your usual activities.
 Find out more about the benefits of an ankle fusion by calling the office or by using the online booking feature.

 An ankle fusion is a surgical procedure that joins multiple ankle bones into one solid bone.
 Following a fusion, you no longer have a full range motion in your joint, but you may find significant relief from pain due to chronic arthritis or joint degeneration.

 Ankle fusion surgery is typically a last resort when other therapies have failed to relieve arthritis pain or fix other conditions affecting your ankle joint, such as a pilon fracture of the tibia bone.

 Your doctor at Foot & Ankle Specialists of Ohio will determine if surgery is right for you after reviewing your symptoms and taking X-rays of your ankle joint.